withastro/roadmap/proposals/0028-render-content.md

 }
 ```

-This tells Astro that this file does head propagation, so any component (all the way up the tree) that imports it will check to see if it is using a component that does head propagation.
+This tells the Astro renderer to look for and add propagated HTML into the document `head`.

 The `createComponent` function takes an object where we can create a component that does head propagation.
 Pseudo-code for that will look like: